-3. You'll Need A Good Credit Score And Healthy Income
+3. You’ll Need a Good Credit Score and a Healthy Income

 Deciding that refinancing your student loans is the right move for you is one thing.
 But actually being able to qualify for student loan refinancing is a whole different story.